-H Honors NG No Grade Submitted IP In Progress I Incomplete P Passed (Transfer Work) W Withdrawn
+Н Honors NG No Grade Submitted IP In Progress 1 Incomplete Р Passed P+ High Pass (for 2 nd Year WOC Portfolio) W Withdrawn

 Grades and/or Grading Notation Definitions

 S/U (Satisfactory/Unsatisfactory): Applicable for assignment to sophomores, juniors and seniors who elect to enroll in certain courses on a satisfactory/unsatisfactory grade basis.
 The S/U option must be declared by the end of the eighth week of the semester or, for courses that are not taught for the full semester, the mid-point of the course.